 That's probably why D- doesn't want anyone to see it.Originally posted by jonny guitar

 Looks just like the inside of my late 60's Traynor, and the outside is pretty ugly.
 I realize that the price is for the tone but I expected more.

 That's a pretty interesting amp.
 I haven't gotten real in depth, but it looks like the phase inverter is a cathodyne inverter into a pair of drivers.
 Like a capacitor coupled SVT (no cathode follower).
-It also looks like there might be an ultralinear tap being used.
-I wonder if the output tube sockets and some of the resistors in that area are original.

 Good eyes Jackie!
 I think that the final driver is actually long-tail PI as the cathode is shared.
 Wonder why he didn't go whole-hog and use the dual CFs like the SVT does?
 Perhaps it was loud enough already...